Uvalde: Visitations, funerals and burials, one after another

 “I think things have gotten so bad that everybody’s getting more rational, at least that’s my hope,” Biden told reporters before honoring the nation’s fallen in Memorial Day remarks at Arlington National Cemetery.

-A bipartisan group of senators talked over the weekend to see if they could reach even a modest compromise on gun safety legislation.
-Encouraging state “red flag” laws to keep guns away from those with mental health issues, and addressing school security and mental health resources were on the table, said Sen. Chris Murphy, who is leading the effort.
+A bipartisan group of senators talked over the weekend to see whether they could reach even a modest compromise on gun safety legislation.
+Encouraging state “red flag” laws to keep guns away from those with mental health issues, and addressing school security and mental health resources were on the table, said Sen. Christopher S. Murphy (D-Conn.), who is leading the effort.

-The group will meet again this week under a 10-day deadline to strike a deal.

-Nathan Ellgren in Uvalde and Jim Salter in O’Fallon, Missouri, contributed to this report.